Leadership Team

 Melissa Beresford – San Jose State University

-Beresford is an assistant professor of anthropology at San José State University.
+Dr. Beresford is an assistant professor of anthropology at San José State University.
 Her research focuses on the intersection of the economy and the environment, largely aimed at understanding how humans respond to economic inequality and water insecurity.
 To date, her work has examined (1) community-based economies, (2) efforts to create alternative (hybrid/non-market) economies, and (3) how such economies can be used (or not) to address water and other resource insecurities.
-Beresford is also an anthropological methodologist, focused on researching and innovating methods for ethnographic research and qualitative data analysis.
+Dr. Beresford is also an anthropological methodologist, focused on researching and innovating methods for ethnographic research and qualitative data analysis.
 Her fieldwork is primarily based in Cape Town, South Africa, however she has collaborated on research in Latin America, the United States, and in cross-cultural context.

 Meg Bruening

-Meg Bruening – Department of Nutrition, Penn State University.
-Bruening’s research interests include public health nutrition promotion and obesity prevention targeted to underserved, vulnerable youth and families.
+Dr. Bruening’s research interests include public health nutrition promotion and obesity prevention targeted to underserved, vulnerable youth and families.
 Major topics in these areas include food insecurity risk and resiliency factors, developing and evaluating public health nutrition interventions, including school- and community-based programs, and social epidemiology/socio-environmental influences of eating behaviors including the role of friendship networks/social support for healthy eating.

 Christine DeMyers